damar-wicaksono/uqtestfuns/docs/prob-input/univariate-distributions/lognormal.md

 A log-normal random variable is a variable whose (natural) logarithm is a {ref}`normally distributed <prob-input:univariate-distributions:normal>` random variable.
-The table below summarizes some important aspects of the uniform distributions:
+The table below summarizes some important aspects of the distribution.

 |                     |                                                                                                                                                                                          |
 |--------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|